 * Teachers wishing to review the research on the issue of silent students are recommended to read the following article: Priviliging of Speech in EAP and Mainstream University Classrooms: A Critical Evaluation of Participation Ellwood, C. and Nakane, I. TESOL Quarterly 43/2 2009

-This is a complex issue.
+This is a complex issue, and closely related to the previous question: How should I assess my ESL students?
 In general, students who have reached a certain level of English proficiency (at FIS this means students in ESL2, Advanced or Transitional classes) should be assessed and graded according to the same criteria as the other students in the class.
 This may mean that for some students their grades are low at first, but nevertheless it is important that ESL students, together with their parents and their ESL teacher get accurate feedback on the standards they are reaching in their mainstream classes.
 Such a grading policy also helps the ESL teacher to determine at the end of the year if the student is in need of further support in the following year.
 (It can be difficult to recommend that a child continues in ESL if his grades in the other subjects have been artificially inflated. )

 Within the above guidelines, however, it is still possible to treat ESL students in a way that is appropriate to their particular status and needs.
 Sympathetic is a useful term to describe this special treatment of ESL students in terms of grading and assessment.
 It means for example that students are given credit for demonstrating understanding even if their ability to express their understanding in clear and accurate English is limited.
 It means that they are not graded down for grammar and spelling mistakes (unless these are an integral and clearly stated part of the assignment.)
 It means further that students have the chance to give an oral explanation of answers that they were not able to write down very clearly.
 It also means that they may be allowed the chance to redo homework or retake tests.

-Some FIS students of very limited English proficiency (this means students in ESL1 or Intermediate classes) should be assessed according to the policy set out in the document The assessment of ESL students.
+Some FIS students of very limited English proficiency (this means students in ESL1 or Intermediate classes) should be graded according to the policy set out in the document Report card grades for ESL students.

 It need not, since many of the strategies which are good for ESL students are good for the others, too.
 This is a situation where the internal grouping of students takes on greater importance.
 It is generally helpful if ESL students can be paired or grouped with others from a different language background, although it can be useful if beginners can also have the chance to be helped in their own language.
 In general, the advice is to teach to the native speakers in the class so that the cognitive demand on students is not compromised.
 There is an interesting discussion of the dangers of reducing the cognitive level in the classroom in Vol. 47/1 of the English Language Teaching (ELT) Journal.
 (Embarrassment and hygiene in the classroom Mackay, R.) The ESL department holds a copy of this article if you wish to read it.